Different Types of Doctors: Your “MD” Guide

 1. Allergists and Immunologists

-Allergists and immunologists focus on disorders of the immune system, including things like rheumatoid arthritis, allergies, eczema, and more.
+Allergists and immunologists focus on disorders of the immune system, including rheumatoid arthritis, allergies, and eczema.
+They can prescribe allergy shots, medications, inhalers, and other treatments.

 2. Cardiologist

-Cardiologists work with individuals’ cardiovascular systems, including the heart and its health.
-They may check for heart disease, hypertension, and other diseases associated with the system.
+Cardiologists work with and treat patients’ cardiovascular systems, including the heart and its health.
+They may check for heart disease, hypertension, blood clots, irregular heartbeats, and valve disease using tests, such as X-rays, electrocardiograms, and echocardiograms.

 3. Family Medicine Physicians

-Family medicine physicians work with patients of all ages to better their health, check for diseases, prescribe medicines, and recommend specialists if necessary.
+Family medicine physicians, also known as family doctors, work with patients of all ages to better their health, check for diseases and illnesses, prescribe medicines, and recommend specialists, if necessary.
 They’re usually your first go-to if you need to go to the doctor!

 5. Pediatrician